jorisvandijk/website/content/posts/extract.md

 }
 ```

-What this function does is simple. in order to extract _any_ archive, in the terminal you just issue `extract <filename>`, and the file gets extracted.
-Obviously **you'd also need to install the programs listed in the second column** there for this function to work.
+What this function does is simple.
+In order to extract _any_ archive, in the terminal you just issue `extract <filename>`, and the file gets extracted.
+Obviously **you'd also need to install the programs listed in the second column** there, for this function to work.
 I have found this function on the Arch forums by a user named _sausageandeggs_.
 You can find the original post [here](https://bbs.archlinux.org/viewtopic.php?pid=692072#p692072).

 Considering I didn't need all of those extraction methods and I wanted to shorten the `extract` command even more, I slightly altered it and mine looks like this: